 So true story… a few months back I was driving my littles to the park (only driving about 15 mph since we were in a residential neighborhood) when I

 collided drove too close to the curb and blew my front passenger tire.
-My husband and I put the spare on in its place and headed a mile down the road to Discount Tire where they quickly got me back on the road with a replacement tire and my spare put back in its place.
+My husband and I put the spare on in its place and headed to the tire shop where they quickly got me back on the road with a replacement tire and my spare put back in its place.
 The employee I was speaking to told me that because the tire was in fairly good shape (besides the golf ball sized shredded area, oops!) it was eligible to be recycled.
 I asked if he meant upcycled and he looked at me as if asking, “Girl, what ARE you talking about?”
 Haha!
 I guess he didn’t realize I was a DIY blogger or see where I was going with my line of questioning… like making a Recycled Tire Christmas Tree Base!

 Thanks to the partnership we have with Discount Tire on this post, we are sharing our recycled tire DIY project for holiday gift inspiration and it was so fun to think outside of the box!
 (A quick shout out this local company here in the Valley of the Sun, Discount Tire/America’s Tire, based in Scottsdale, Arizona.
 It is the world’s largest independent tire and wheel retailer and currently operates more than 900 stores across the country.
 Sweet!)
 So here’s what we started with, an old dusty tire that needed a good spray down AND a good spray paint!
 We used Rust-Oleum’s Seaside (the perfect aqua color!) on the outside of the tire with 2 light yet even coats.